manuelangladatort/website/content/project/cultural-evolution/index.md

 slides: ""
 ---

-I use **iterated learning experiments** to simulate cultural evolution in the lab using complex production modalities such, as tapping and singing.
-I am interested in how transmission biases shape the emergence of cultural artifacts and how differences in the distribution of cultural traits may depend on selection processes and underlying network structures.
-I also use **big data** to measure real world patterns of **cultural consumption** and **diffusion**.
-For example, to study the impact of globalization on the evolution of cultures around the world.
+Cultural traditions, such as language and music, arise from complex cultural processes of human interaction and the transmission of knowledge.
+My work examines such processes by combining computational methods with cultural transmission experiments in complex production modalities, such as music and art.
+For example, I study how music changes over time as it is orally transmitted across participants, and how such dynamics are shaped by selection processes and underlying network structures.